zurb/tribute/README.md

   // REQUIRED: array of objects to match
   values: [],

-  // specify whether a space is required before the trigger character
+  // specify whether a space is required before the trigger string
   requireLeadingSpace: true,

   // specify whether a space is allowed in the middle of mentions